ALL-YUEKE/TSE-Github/Quantatitive_script/readme.md

    - filteruser.py
    - filtersus2.py

 The result from the pipeline identifies users involved in multi-email commits, a tactic similar to impersonation.
+The result is also released in Quantatitive_data as cross_check_result.

 5. **user_ratio.py**: This script calculates the ratio of users involved in multi-email commits compared to the overall number of collected users.